 Can you make pizza without a pizza stone?

 Yes, you can!
 In fact, it’s quicker because you don’t have to wait until the stone is pre-heated AND you don’t need any pizza peel (which is the tool you shove the dough into the oven with that is pretty much necessary).

 You don’t even need a pizza pan.
-I have been cooking pizza on baking tray (or cookie sheet) for years now.
-Before that I would use the pan, but I had not noticed any significant difference between these two.
+I have been cooking pizza on a baking tray (or cookie sheet) for years now.
+Before that, I would use the pan, but I had not noticed any significant difference between these two.